 Pre-Requisites: FIN510

-Importance of financial markets and their role in economic activity.
+Financial markets and their role in economic activity.
 Types of financial markets, market indexes, financial securities and crypto assets, and types of orders.
 Risk and expected return, modern portfolio theory, and asset pricing theories and their implications.
 Efficient market hypothesis and an introduction to behavioral finance.
 Macroeconomic environment and industry analysis.
 Basic valuation of equity securities.
 Bonds yields, prices, and risk measures.
 Basics of options strategies and valuation.
+Note: Not to be taken for credits with FIN 523

 Applications of statistical methods and econometric techniques in finance problems using statistical packages.
 Introduction to classical linear regression model and OLS estimates, assumptions, and diagnostic tests.
 Univariate and multivariate time series models, modelling long-run relationships, volatility and correlations models, switching models, panel data, limited dependent variable models, and various simulation methods.